kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

 ### Install and configure a k3d cluster

-1. Install k3d using Homebrew:
+1. Install k3d using Homebrew on macOS:

   ```bash
   brew install k3d